apache/mxnet/docs/faq/env_var.md

     - NaiveEngine: A very simple engine that uses the master thread to do the computation synchronously.
 Setting this engine disables multi-threading.
 You can use this type for debugging in case of any error.
 Backtrace will give you the series of calls that lead to the error.
 Remember to set MXNET_ENGINE_TYPE back to empty after debugging.
     - ThreadedEngine: A threaded engine that uses a global thread pool to schedule jobs.
     - ThreadedEnginePerDevice: A threaded engine that allocates thread per GPU and executes jobs asynchronously.
+  - Note: ThreadedEngine and ThreadedEnginePerDevice are not thread-safe.
+Switch to using NaiveEngine if you want to have multiple threads interacting with a single MXNet model at the same time.
+          The NaiveEngine will execute the requests sequentially in the order received.

 ## Execution Options